1

 Tortellini with Sausage and Mascarpone

-When I crave Italian comfort food on a busy night and don't have a lot of time to cook, this sausage tortellini skillet recipe is fast and yummy.
+When I crave Italian comfort food on a busy night and don't have a lot of time to cook, this dish is a lifesaver.
+It's fast and yummy and starts with a premade jarred sauce, but then makes it much more special with just a few key additions.
 You can have it on the table in less time than a takeout order. —Gerry Vance, Millbrae, California

 Ham Ravioli Bake

 I based this recipe on a dish my husband likes to order when we go out for Italian food.
-Not only does he love it, my one-year-old daughter does, too.
-She'll grab a whole ravioli and eat it! —Jennifer Berger, Eau Claire, Wisconsin
+Not only does he love it, my young daughter does too. —Jennifer Berger, Eau Claire, Wisconsin

 Five-Cheese Ziti al Forno